mfonisoebong/mfonisoebong/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on a lot of things 👀
-- 🌱 I’m currently learning about Blickchain
+- 🌱 I’m currently learning about Machine learning
 - 👯 I’m looking to collaborate with anybody for any project I find interesting
 - 💬 More about me ... <a href="">Portfolio</a>
 - ⚡ Fun fact: Nothing is fun anymore, LOL